 - 1. THY WILL BE DONE Are we completely giving ourselves over to God's will?
-And embracing the high adventure of His plan, over our plan, wherever that may lead? - 2.
+And embracing the high adventure of His plan, over our plan, wherever that may lead?
+Do we relentlessly turn to and rely on prayer for everything? - 2.
 LOVE OUR PEOPLE Are we loving our people above all else and as if they are Jesus in disguise?
-Are we detached from things, money, power, honor and comfort, so we are free to love people most fully?
+Are we detached from things, money, power, honor, and comfort, so we are free to love people most fully?
 Are we helping each person take one step closer to reaching their own dreams in this world and becoming a saint in the next? - 3.
 DELIGHT and SURPRISE Are we doing everything that is expected of us...plus more?
 And delivering joyful, radical service that delights and surprises? - 4.
-KEEP IT SIMPLE Do we relentlessly simplify our processes and solutions, so our product and organization stays "lean and mean," rather than cluttered or slowed by the unimportant?
+KEEP IT SIMPLE - Do we relentlessly simplify our processes and solutions, so our product and organization stays "lean and mean," rather than cluttered or slowed by the unimportant?
 Are we continually asking, "What would this look like if it were simple?"

-- 5. RADICAL FOCUS Do we know who we are?
+- 5. RADICAL FOCUS - Do we know who we are?
 Are we focused on the mission?
+Are we radically present in our work?
 Are we willing to give up everything non-essential?
-Are we able to cut through the distractions, noise, and busy-ness and just do the hard work that really matters? - 6.
+Are we able to cut through the distractions, noise, and busyness and just do the hard work that really matters? - 6.
 GIVE MY BEST Am I being a good steward of God's gifts, working hard, taking initiative, and always giving my best? - 7.
 CONTINUAL IMPROVEMENT Is this making us better versions of ourselves?
 Are we committed to excellence, personal accountability, understanding the why, and getting better at our craft every single day?
-Are we more disciplined, smart, virtuous, prayerful, faithful, and effective today than we were yesterday? - 8.
+Are we more virtuous and effective today than we were yesterday? - 8.
 BE GENEROUS Are we generous with our gratitude, time, patience, mercy, forgiveness, optimism, and kindness?
-When in doubt, be generous. - GREATER THAN THE SUM "I can do things you cannot, you can do things I cannot.
-Together we can do great things." - Saint (Mother) Teresa - 10.
-LEAVE ROOM Work is a means to an end, not an end itself, and should not be all-consuming.
+When in doubt, be generous. - g.
+GREATER THAN THE SUM - "I can do things you cannot, you can do things I cannot.
+Together we can do great things."
+Saint (Mother) Teresa - 10.
+LEAVE ROOM - Work is a means to an end, not an end itself, and should not be all-consuming.
 Is our work sanctifying us and benefiting others?
 Is it nourishing our families, rather than competing with them?
 Is it enabling and supporting leisure and a rich contemplative life, with plenty of room for silence, prayer, worship and life's higher things?